-Trevor shares how educators can design and shape their classrooms to be unfolding stories with real conflict and real heroes solving that conflict.
-Using the power of storytelling, brain science, and the principles of Project Based Learning, teachers can achieve real student engagement, and in return, learning that is permanent and memorable.
+Trevor shares how educators can design and shape learning experiences to make deeper connections with students, have a more memorable classroom, and transform their students' lives.
+Using the power of storytelling, brain science, and the principles of Project Based Learning, teachers can achieve real student engagement, and in return, learning that is permanent and unforgettable.
 When students are empowered to solve authentic problems and teachers become designers of meaningful learning experiences, school becomes a place where everyone can thrive.

-"Launching Rockets – Making Connections with Challenging Students”
+"Making Connections with Challenging Students”

 Some students’ stories have made them hard to connect with and difficult to reach.
 They are often written off as “bad kids” or “too far gone.”
 However, by finding authentic ways to engage them in the classroom, as well as learning their stories and building relationships, connections can be made with the most difficult students.
 This talk is part inspirational and part instructional as it shares teaching practices that create an engaged and meaningful classroom for all students.